uthcode/learntosolveit/source/resume.rst

    One person project which is aimed towards study of programming principles, algorithms and other research.
-This contains good solutions for commonly occuring programming tasks.
-Website: http://uthcode.sarovar.org
+This contains good solutions for commonly occurring programming tasks.
+Website: uthcode_

 Data Analyzer - A Distributed Log Analyzer project at Akamai

   Data Analyzer was a platform to collect and analyze HTTP Logs and other information from different sources.
-It was designed using Asynchornous Event Handling Framework (twisted) and the processing analysis of the data was performed using a map-reduce framework.
+It was designed using Asynchronous Event Handling Framework (twisted) and the processing analysis of the data was performed using a map-reduce framework.

-  Role: Built the core asynchornous engine and the underlying request and response mechanism.
+  Role: Built the core asynchronous engine and the underlying request and response mechanism.